 Malahide Castle and Gardens

 Head north of the city to coastal Malahide village to find Malahide Castle and Gardens.
 You can tour the medieval castle, roam 260 acres of parkland and visit the Talbot Botanical Gardens to see plants from around the world.
 The West Lawn is the big draw for little ones, with its Fairy Trail and enchanting Butterfly House.
 At the playground (one of the best in Ireland according to the Irish Times) you’ll want to try out the mega bouncy seesaws or brave a go on the zip line.

 St Anne’s Park and Rose Gardens

-St Anne's Park and Rose Gardens is Dublin’s second-largest park is one of Clontarf’s most popular spots.
+St Anne's Park and Rose Gardens is Dublin’s second-largest park and one of Clontarf’s most popular spots.
 With a duck pond, playground and ornamental follies like the Herculean Temple, a trip to the park can easily fill an afternoon.
 Follow the trails, stop and smell the roses in the gardens and see how many trees you can name in the Millennium Arboretum.
-Pause for a picnic or check out the remote controlled model car track.
+Pause for a picnic or check out the remote-controlled model car track.
 You can search the stalls for a treat at the Saturday food market, while Olive's Room at the Red Stables is the place for takeaway coffee.

 Make a splash together

 The indoor water park at Aquazone is a blast for all the family.
 Try some indoor surfing at the FlowRider or just float along the lazy river.
 The Masterblaster, Green Giant and Black Hole (three of Ireland’s most thrilling water slides) will keep the energy up.
 Top off your adventure on a lifelike Pirate Ship that features slides into the surrounding water.
 Jacuzzis are on hand too for parents looking to recharge the batteries.